Main Publications

 News:

 I will be recruiting postdocs and doctoral students for my Wallenberg Scholar Project titled "Sustainable and Adaptive Inferencing for Democratizing AI".
-We are currently processing applications for three doctoral positions in Inferencing for Large Language Models.
+We are currently seeking applications for two doctoral positions in Inferencing for Large Language Models.

 My recent focus is on using machine learning for systems, and building systems for machine learning.
 One key example is our project on Scalable Federated Learning (SFL).
 This project aims to develop a highly scalable, flexible, extensible, distributed federated machine learning approach that can directly benefit public health and wellness.
 More details are available in the SFL blog.
 In our recent CFD paper we demonstrate our ability to perform dropout on image recognition models using coding theory (e.g., using Gold codes), resulting in more than 2X network bandwidth savings when used for Federated Learning.
 Our DeepGANTT IPSN '23 paper demonstrates our ability to apply transformers to graph neural networks for scaling up an IoT scheduling problem 10X beyond what a constraint optimization solver can solve in a reasonable time.